-Note (4): The concession admissible to blind candidates shall not be admissible to those suffering from Myopia.
+Note (3): The concession admissible to blind candidates shall not be admissible to those suffering from Myopia.

-- (ii) The Commission have discretion to fix qualifying marks in any or all the subjects of the examination. - (iii) If a candidate's handwriting is not easily legible, a deduction will be made on this account from the total marks otherwise accruing to him. - (iv) Marks will not be allotted for mere superficial knowledge. - (v) Credit will be given for orderly, effective and exact expression combined with due economy of words in all subjects of the examination. - (vi) In the question papers, wherever required, SI units will be used. - (vii) Candidates should use only International form of Indian numerals (i.e. 1, 2, 3, 4, 5, 6 etc.) while answering question papers. - (viii) Candidates will be allowed the use of Scientific (Non-Programmable type) Calculators at the conventional (Essay) type examination of UPSC.
+(i) The Commission have discretion to fix qualifying marks in any or all the subjects of the examination.

+- (ii) If a candidate's handwriting is not easily legible, a deduction will be made on this account from the total marks otherwise accruing to the candidate. - (iii) Marks will not be allotted for mere superficial knowledge. - (iv) Credit will be given for orderly, effective and exact expression combined with due economy of words in all subjects of the examination. - (v) In the question papers, wherever required, SI units will be used. - (vi) Candidates should use only International form of Indian numerals (i.e. 1, 2, 3, 4, 5, 6 etc.) while answering question papers. - (vii) Candidates will be allowed the use of Scientific (Non-Programmable type) Calculators at the conventional (Essay) type examination of UPSC.
 Programmable type calculators will however not be allowed and the use of such calculators shall tantamount to resorting to unfair means by the candidates.
 Loaning or interchanging of calculators in the Examination Hall is not permitted.
 It is also important to note that candidates are not permitted to use calculators for answering objective type papers (Test Booklets).
 They should not therefore bring the same inside the Examination Hall.

-C. Interview Test
+C. Interview/Personality Test

-The candidate will be interviewed by a Board who will have before them a record of his career.
-He will be asked questions on matters of general interest.
-The object of the interview is to assess the personal suitability of the candidate for a career in public service by a Board of competent and unbiased observers.
-The test is intended to judge the mental calibre of a candidate.
-In broad terms this is really an assessment of not only his intellectual qualities but also social traits and his interest in current affairs.
+The candidate will be interviewed by a Board who will have before them a record of the candidate's career.
+The candidate will be asked questions on matters of general interest.
+The object of the Interview/Personality Test is to assess the personal suitability of the candidate for a career in public service by a Board of competent and unbiased observers.
+The Interview/Personality Test is intended to judge the mental calibre of a candidate.
+In broad terms this is really an assessment of not only intellectual qualities but also social traits and interest in current affairs.
 Some of the qualities to be judged are mental alertness, critical powers of assimilation, clear and logical exposition, balance of judgement, variety and depth of interest, ability for social cohesion and leadership, intellectual and moral integrity.

-- 2. The technique of the interview is not that of a strict cross-examination but of a natural, though directed and purposive conversation which is intended to reveal the mental qualities of the candidate. - 3.
-The interview test is not intended to be a test either of the specialised or general knowledge of the candidates which has been already tested through their written papers.
-Candidates are expected to have taken an intelligent interest not only in their special subjects of academic study but also in the events which are happening around them both within and outside their own State or Country as well as in modern currents of thought and in new discoveries which should rouse the curiosity of well educated youth.
+2. The technique of the Interview/Personality Test is not that of a strict cross-examination but of a natural, though directed and purposive conversation which is intended to reveal the mental qualities of the candidate.3.
+The Interview/Personality Test is not intended to be a test either of the specialized or general knowledge of the candidates which has been already tested through their written papers.
+Candidates are expected to have taken an intelligent interest not only in their special subjects of academic study but also in the events which are happening around them both within and outside their own State or Country as well as in modern currents of thought and in new discoveries which should rouse the curiosity of well-educated youth.

-SECTION III

-SYLLABI FOR THE EXAMINATION
+SECTION III: SYLLABI FOR THE EXAMINATION

-NOTE: Candidates are advised to go through the Syllabus published in this Section for the Preliminary Examination and the Main Examination, as periodic revision of syllabus has been done in several subjects.
+Note: Candidates are advised to go through the Syllabus published in this Section for the Preliminary Examination and the Main Examination, as periodic revision of syllabus has been done in several subjects.